kishore-2/rag-system/README.md

 ---

 ## Features
-- Upload your own PDF or use the included example PDF here (**[Using ai to address medical needs.pdf](https://github.com/user-attachments/files/18259705/Using.ai.to.address.medical.needs.pdf)**).
+- Upload your own PDF or use the example PDF here --> **"[AI in Health Care  REPORT.pdf](https://github.com/user-attachments/files/18326815/AI.in.Health.Care.REPORT.pdf)"**
+).
 - Automatically split documents into manageable chunks for efficient processing.
 - Retrieve relevant content using a FAISS vector store.
 - Generate context-aware answers with the Groq API.